jbrzusto/motusClient/inst/doc/upstream_api.md

 ### batches for tag project ###

-   batches_for_tag_project (projectID, batchID, authToken)
+   batches_for_tag_project (projectID, batchID, includeTesting, authToken)

        - projectID: integer; project ID
        - batchID: integer; largest batchID we already have for this project
-       - authToken: authorization token returned by authenticate_user
        - includeTesting: (optional) boolean; default: false.
 If true, include those batches marked `testing` on the server.
 This parameter is ignored for non-administrator users.
          **Do not use** this parameter unless you are prepared to correct your database to remove such batches!
+       - authToken: authorization token returned by authenticate_user

       e.g.
       curl --data-urlencode json='{"projectID":123,"batchID":0, "authToken":"XXX"}' https://sgdata.motus.org/data/custom/batches_for_tag_project